phalcon/documentation/docs/application-micro.md

 - - -

 ## Overview
-Phalcon offers a very 'thin' application, so that you can create `Micro` applications with minimal PHP code and overhead.
-Micro applications are suitable for small applications that will have very low overhead.
-Such applications are usually APIs, prototypes etc.
+Phalcon provides a lightweight application structure known as `Micro` to facilitate the creation of applications with minimal PHP code and reduced overhead. `Micro` applications are well-suited for small-scale projects, such as APIs and prototypes, where efficiency and low overhead are crucial.

 ```php
 <?php